-- Where the state as a whole is having a business climate that - and innovators of all backgrounds will want to come, stay and work, and are supported and - Where urban communities are reinvigorated with new investment bringing new jobs and new housing options, and improving the quality of life for our most disadvantaged residents without displacement. - Where the labor force is one that is strong and diverse, has access to excellent educational and life-
+- Where the state as a whole is more competitive in the regional, national, and global economy, having a business climate that is efficient, consistent, and transparent. - Where individuals, entrepreneurs, and innovators of all backgrounds will want to come, stay and work, and are supported and encouraged. - Where urban communities are reinvigorated with new investment bringing new jobs and new housing options, and improving the quality of life for our most disadvantaged residents without displacement. - Where the labor force is one that is strong and diverse, has access to excellent educational and lifelong learning opportunities, and can adapt to regular changes in the job market.

-- long learning opportunities, and the job market. - Where all residents can maintain a job that supports their everyday needs, improves access to quality of life. - Where the unemployment rate is sustained below the regional - supports health and well-being, and, in turn, a healthy population enhances economic efficiency, productivity, and competitiveness. - Where a sustainable economy the natural environment, improves the resiliency of our built environment, and creates green collar jobs.
+- Where all residents can maintain a job that supports their everyday needs, improves access to opportunity, and enriches their quality of life. - Where the unemployment rate is sustained below the regional average. - Where a vibrant economy supports health and well-being, and, in turn, a healthy population enhances economic efficiency, productivity, and competitiveness. - Where a sustainable economy preserves, sustains, and restores the natural environment, improves the resiliency of our built environment, and creates green collar jobs.